 8. When each player has finished their turn, they must record their WATER cards and FRUIT or VEGETABLE serves on their PLAYER PROFILE, and tally up their Energy IN and/or Energy OUT amounts on their TALLY SHEET.

 TIP: It is more strategic to keep your ACTIVITY cards in your PANTRY until the very end when you know your actual Energy IN amount.
 This way you can serve the ACTIVITIES that will bring your total Energy OUT (including BMR) as close as possible to your total Energy IN.
 Remember!
 Players must do a minimum of 30 minutes and maximum of 2 hours of ACTIVITY to qualify to win.

 9. When any player feels confident they have fulfilled all their minimum requirements, and achieved the closest possible balance of Energy IN to Energy OUT, they can announce “Closing time at the STORE!”

 10. Once the STORE has been closed, the other players have one more turn to earn a WATER card, pick up a card from the STORE and serve up their final FOOD and ACTIVITIES.

 11. After the final round, players check their WATER, FRUIT and VEGETABLE quotas and calculate their total Energy IN and Energy OUT.
 If all the minimum requirements have been satisfied, the player with the least difference between Energy IN and Energy OUT is the WINNER!

 DISCLAIMER: The distributors accept no responsibility for any injury or property damage arising from physical activities prescribed in the YiYO game.

-Now, 1 child in every 4 is overweight or obese, and the potent inherited risk factors for type 2 diabetes are manifesting the condition in overweight children as young as 3 years old.
+Now, one child in every four is overweight or obese, and the potent inherited risk factors for type 2 diabetes are manifesting the condition in overweight children as young as 3 years old.

 The World Health Organisation predicts that, for the first time in history, this generation of children will have a shorter life span than their parents.